vakila/kimi/README.md

 * Lists

 To write the interpreter, I loosely followed two tutorials:
 * the [Programming language project](http://eloquentjavascript.net/11_language.html) outlined by another RC resident, [Marijn Haverbeke](http://marijnhaverbeke.nl/), in his excellent and fun book [Eloquent Javascript](http://eloquentjavascript.net).
-That project is in JavaScript, but
+Marijn himself also provided invaluable assistance by pair-programming with me on some components of the interpreter.
 * [Peter Norvig]()'s tutorial [(How to Write a (Lisp) Interpreter (in Python))](http://norvig.com/lispy.html).